 Risk Management Policy

-A detailed note on risk management is given under financial review section of theManagement Discussion and Analysis on pages 98 and 99 of this Annual Report.
+A detailed note on risk management and the internal controls withreference to the financial statement is given under the financial review section of theManagement Discussion and Analysis on page no. 109 and 114 of the Annual Report.

 Corporate Social Responsibility

 The Corporate Social Responsibility (CSR) Committee comprises of Mr.Sudip Banerjee Mr. R. Chandrasekaran and Dr. Keshab Panda as its Members.
 Mr. SudipBanerjee is the Chairman of the Committee.

 The disclosures required to be given under Section 135 of the Act readwith Rule 8(1) of the Companies (Corporate Social Responsibility Policy) Rules 2014 asamended from time to time are provided in Annexure C' to the Boardreport.

 The CSR Policy framework is available on its website https://www.ltts.com/sites/default/files/investors/corporate-gov/pdf/Corporate_Social_Responsibility_Policy.pdf

 The Board on recommendation of the CSR Committee of the Company haveamended the CSR Policy of the Company in line with the recent CSR amendments.